hjhopp/project-move/README.md

 * Easy to use
 * There are different routines listed (Mobility, etc), but it took me over a year of using the app to realize it was there

-Things I don't like about the current BWF app:
+### Things I don't like about the current BWF app

 * Tracking is a bit lack luster
 * It's kind of ugly
 * The timer doesn't keep running if you go to a different app
 * No alarm customization

-Things that the current app doesn't have but may improve it:
+### Things that the current app doesn't have but may improve it

 * Progress photos or videos integrated with the app
 * Reminders